a-elfateh/Kubernetes/Cluster Management/02-ETCD Backup & Restore.md

 - External Deployment: etcd is deployed as a systemd service in a seperate server

 ### Someone might ask why do we need to backup etcd in the first place? 🤔
 As we mentioned, etcd stores information about the cluster, nodes, and every resource deployed in that cluster.
-Meaning, backuping up etcd results in backuping up our entire cluster.
+Meaning, backing up etcd results in backing up our cluster's resources.

 ### Backup process of etcd ###
 #### 1- Stacked Deployment: